kixxauth/local/docs/mac_setup.md

 ## Setupstick
 Plugin a USB drive on another machine and run `ksys setupstick` to transfer SSH keys and the setup.py script to it.
-Tranfer the USB stick to the target machine and copy the setup.py script to the home directory.
-You can find it at `/Volumes/KEYS/setup.py`.

 ## Setup
-Next, run the setup script with
+Next, plugin the USB drive on the target machine and run the setup script with

-	python ~/setup.py
+	python /Volumes/KEYS/setup.py

 It will install the SSH keys from the setupstick, the master .gitconfig and .gitignore files, pull the local repository, and create symlinks the to local